 \section{Value-added Model (VAM) Results with GPvam}

-Linear mixed models are used for value-added assessment of teachers based on the standardized test scores of their students \citep{asavam}.
-There are many variations of these models, but one particular instance is the complete persistence (CP) VAM \citep{ballou,mariano10,karlem}.
-In the CP model, intra-student correlation is modeled with off-diagonal entries in the error covariance matrix ($\bR$).
-Classroom heterogeneity -- the vector of individual ``teacher effects'' \citep{lock07} -- is modeled with random effects ($\bse$).
-A different variance component is fit for teachers in different grades, producing a diagonal covariance matrix $\bG$ with the number of unique elements equal to the number of grades in the study.
-The random-effects model matrix $\bZ$ tracks the assignment of students to classrooms, and also attributes student scores after the first year to their previous years' teachers, producing a ``multiple-membership'' structure for $\bZ$ \citep{browne01}.
-The nonrandom assignment of students to classrooms creates the potential for bias \citep{lock2007} according to the mechanism described by \citet{kz}, through dependence between the random-effects design matrix $\bZ$ and the teacher effects $\bse$.
+Linear mixed models are widely used in value-added assessment of teachers based on their students' standardized test scores \citep{asavam}.
+One important instance is the complete persistence (CP) VAM \citep{ballou,mariano10,karlem}.
+In the CP model, intra-student correlation is represented through off-diagonal entries in the error covariance matrix $\bR$.
+Between-classroom heterogeneity -- the vector of individual ``teacher effects'' \citep{lock07} -- is modeled through random effects $\bse$.
+A different variance component is fit for teachers in different grades, producing a diagonal covariance matrix $\bG$ with one distinct diagonal element for each grade in the study.
+The random-effects model matrix $\bZ$ records students' classroom assignments and also attributes post-baseline scores to prior teachers, producing a multiple-membership structure for $\bZ$ \citep{browne01}.
+Nonrandom assignment of students to classrooms can therefore create the sort of dependence between $\bZ$ and $\bse$ highlighted by \citet{kz}, and hence the potential for bias \citep{lock2007}.

-These features make the CP VAM a natural setting in which to use a parameter-specific bias diagnostic.
+These features make the CP VAM a natural setting for a parameter-specific bias diagnostic.
 The random-effects structure involves thousands of teacher effects, the student-level error covariance matrix $\bR$ is block-diagonal rather than homoskedastic, and the multiple-membership design encoded by $\bZ$ is more complex than a simple random-intercept panel.
-The \citet{kz} diagnostic can be applied directly to the fitted mixed model and returns bias estimates and permutation-based $p$-values for individual fixed effects and user-specified contrasts, without requiring any change to the original random-effects specification.
+The \citet{kz} diagnostic can be applied directly to the fitted mixed model and returns internal bias estimates and permutation-based $p$-values for individual fixed effects and user-specified contrasts, without requiring any change to the original random-effects specification.